pyca/cryptography/docs/x509/reference.rst

     .. versionadded:: 0.9

+    ..note::

+        Starting with version 2.1 unicode input is deprecated.
+If passing an email address containing an internationalized domain name (IDN) you should first IDNA encode the hostname and then pass the resulting bytes.

     This corresponds to an email address.
 For example, ``user@example.com``.

-    ..note::

-        Starting with version 2.1 unicode input is deprecated.
-If passing an internationalized domain name (IDN) you should first IDNA encode the hostname and then pass the resulting bytes.
+    :param bytes value: The email address.
+If the address contains an internationalized domain name then it must be encoded to an :term:`A-label` before being passed.

     .. attribute:: bytes_value

         .. versionadded:: 2.1

         :type: bytes

+        The value as a byte string.
+This will contain an :term:`A-label` if the domain in the address is an internationalized domain name.

     .. attribute:: value